ecmwf/aviso/docs/source/guide/aviso_ecmwf.rst

    }

 The schema above regards to the ``dissemination`` event; the ``mars`` event definition would just follow.
 ``endpoint`` shows a different key construction depending on the engine adapter to use.
-The one reserved for etcd allows the key to be human-readable while the one for ``file_based`` to be compatible with a file system.
+The one reserved for etcd allows the key to be human-readable while the one for ``file_based`` to be compatible with a file system. ``admin`` key is used by the Aviso-admin component of Aviso Server to carry out maintenance on the store.

 ``request`` contains a number of keys some of which are of type ``EnumHandler``.
 Note that no values are provided.
 This would normally raise an error at runtime.
 However, this schema would be parsed by the ECMWF parser implemented by ``EcmwfSchemaParser`` class.
 This loads the enum values directly from the ECMWF MARS_ language definition.